Ordinations Week 2019

-An invitation to Florence, Italy for the Institute of Christ the King Sovereign Priest's Ordinations Week 2018 with His Eminence, Raymond Leo Cardinal Burke, and His Excellency, Archbishop Salvatore Cordileone; a rare window into an extraordinary week in the life of the men who will ensure the continuation of the Classical Roman Liturgy of the Holy Sacrifice of the Mass, our most sacred treasure!
-The crown jewel of the pilgrimage is the awesome Pontifical Mass of Ordination for the Priesthood with Cardinal Raymond Burke followed by a festive banquet at the Institute’s Motherhouse in Gricigliano and a spectacular fireworks show overlooking the hills of Tuscany!
+An invitation to Ordinations Week in Florence, Italy for the Institute of Christ the King Sovereign Priest; a rare window into an extraordinary week in the life of the men who will ensure the continuation of the Classical Roman Liturgy of the Holy Sacrifice of the Mass; our most sacred treasure!
+The crown jewel of the pilgrimage is the awesome Pontifical Mass of Ordination for the Priesthood followed by a festive banquet at the Institute’s Motherhouse in Gricigliano overlooking the hills of Tuscany!

 Come join us on this pilgrimage of gratitude to Christ the King for the tremendous blessing of future priests!

-8 nights at 3 & 4* hotels with private bath
+Eight nights hotel accommodations at 3 and 4 star hotels with private bath

 Breakfast & Dinner daily